 In the BPM structure, two positions play a critical role.
 These are:

-Initiating Process Owner (IPO) – sometimes also referred to as Group/Global Process Owner (GPO).
-Their role is to define the process standards which may include maturity stages and maturity targets to be achieved.
+Initiating Process Owner (IPO) – sometimes called Group/Global Process Owner (GPO).
+Their role is to define the process standards, which may include maturity stages and targets to achieve.
 In addition, another key role is to set process performance measures and targets.
 Typically, the core processes in a business will each have an Initiating Process Owner.